Kanye West's muse Abloh takes over Louis Vuitton menswear

 Paris (AFP) - American designer and celebrity DJ Virgil Abloh is to take over menswear at Louis Vuitton, the brand said Monday, in a dramatic shake-up at the top of men's fashion.

-The appointment of rap star Kanye West's longtime friend and creative director to the French luxury label shows the massive impact street style is now having on fashion.
+The appointment of rap star Kanye West's longtime friend and creative director to the world's biggest luxury label shows the massive impact street style is now having on fashion.

+Abloh, 37, an engineering and architecture graduate, has won plaudits for his Off-White label, with fans regularly queuing to get their hands on his latest designs.

-He had earlier teased them with a post of a white T-shirt with the initials "SHM", which stood for "something huge Monday".
+He had earlier teased them with a post of a white T-shirt with the letters "SHM", which stood for "something huge Monday".

 They follow in the footsteps of British creator Ozwald Boateng, who led Givenchy menswear from 2003 to 2007.